sergeniys/JKLMru/README.md

-This is Russian version of JKLM - bombparty/ to try - import flet and starts the ascytest.py!
+This is Russian version of JKLM - bombparty on pure python using flet/ to try - import flet and starts the ascytest.py!